Marquette vs. Texas: Sportsbook promo codes, odds, spread, over/under - December 6

 Marquette vs. Texas: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 6

-In this article, you can find the spread and odds across multiple sportsbooks for the Marquette vs. Texas matchup.
+Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Marquette vs. Texas matchup.

 Marquette vs. Texas Game Info